Meet the Team

 Founder, Therapist, Trainer

 Daniel is a Licensed Independent Clinical Social Worker with a robust background in DBT and family support.
 He completed both his undergraduate and graduate studies at the University of Nevada, Reno, and began his professional journey in addiction counseling in 2006.
 His passion for DBT led him to specialize in residential treatment, where he played a pivotal role in establishing one of the first DBT programs for adolescents.
 Daniel received intensive DBT training under the mentorship of Dr. Alan Fruzzetti, and his dedication to the field took him to New Zealand to help restructure the country's only DBT residential program.
-He later spent 5 years work for Mclean Hospital in the Outpatient DBT family program.
+He later spent 5 years working for Mclean Hospital in the Outpatient DBT family program and Trauma program.
 He remains connected to Mclean Hospital.
+In 2020, Daniel co-founded The Be Center with a mission to support parents and families navigating mental health challenges.
+His comprehensive experience and commitment to empowering families make him a trusted resource in the field.

-• Rebecca LaPrade, PsyD
+Rebecca LaPrade, PsyD

 Therapist

-Rebecca is a clinical psychologist extensively trained in evidence-based treatments, specializing in anxiety disorders and OCD.
-In addition to her expertise in DBT for parents and families, she is skilled in SPACE (Supportive Parenting for Anxious Childhood Emotions).
-She earned her Master of Arts in Clinical Psychology with a focus on Marriage and Family Therapy from Pepperdine University, followed by a PhD in Clinical Psychology from Palo Alto University.
-Rebecca completed her post-doctoral training at McLean Hospital and Harvard Medical School under the mentorship of Dr. Alan Fruzzetti.
-Her commitment to providing compassionate and effective care enables her to support families navigating complex mental health challenges with empathy and clinical precision.
+Rebecca is a clinical psychologist with extensive training in evidence-based treatments, specializing in anxiety disorders and obsessive-compulsive disorder (OCD).
+In addition to her proficiency in Dialectical Behavior Therapy (DBT) for parents and families, she is also skilled in SPACE (Supportive Parenting for Anxious Childhood Emotions).
+She earned her Master of Arts in Clinical Psychology, focusing on Marriage and Family Therapy, from Pepperdine University, and subsequently obtained her PhD in Clinical Psychology from Palo Alto University.

-• Amanda Parlee, PhD
+Amanda Parlee, PsyD

 Therapist

-Amanda Parlee, PhD, is a Clinical Psychologist specializing in working with families of adolescents struggling with severe emotion dysregulation.
-Amanda completed her graduate degree at La Salle University in Philadelphia, where her research focused on the relationship between impulsivity, emotion regulation, and disordered eating.
-Amanda completed her pre-doctoral internship at Aspire Health Alliance in Braintree, MA and furthered her expertise through a post-doctoral fellowship at McLean Hospital and Harvard Medical School in the 3East Outpatient and Partial Hospitalization Programs, where she currently serves as a staff psychologist.
-Her compassionate approach and specialized training enable her to provide effective support and guidance to families seeking comprehensive care.
+Amanda completed her pre-doctoral internship at Aspire Health Alliance in Braintree, Massachusetts, and further enhanced her skills through a post-doctoral fellowship at McLean Hospital and Harvard Medical School within the 3East Outpatient and Partial Hospitalization Programs, where she currently serves as a staff psychologist.